Tokyo Metropolitan Waterworks History Museum

 - solution

-Research and planning, design, layout, production and construction, operation outsourcing
+Survey and planning, design, layout, production and construction, and operation outsourcing.

 - Mode of operation